mrterranova/Maven.BinAndDieSimulation/README.md

 # Bin and Die Simulation

-* **Objective:** To create a simulation of `Die` being rolled and placed into a `Bin` which keeps track of the number of times a particular face-value has occurred.
+* **Objective:** To create a simulation of `Die` being rolled and evaluated by a `Bin` which keeps track of the number of times a particular face-value has occurred.
 * **Purpose:** To establish familiarity with composition of array objects.

 ### Overview